Release-Candidate/vscode-ocaml-alcotest-test-adapter/CONTRIBUTING.md

     - grep for test runner executable names in these files
     - the rest is the same as for inline tests ('run every one of them ...')

+If a user presses the `Refresh Tests` button - see `controller.refreshHandler`:

+- the same as in **add, update or remove tests to Test Explorer's test tree**

 If a user runs a test - see function `runHandler` in [./src/run_tests.ts](./src/run_tests.ts):

 - as above, add, update or remove tests to Test Explorer's test tree for the workspace that contains the tests to run